Cushing House for Teens

 The Gavin Foundation operates two youth recovery homes for teens coping with addiction: one for males and one for females.
-The residential component consists of three phases and is a six month program with sixteen young men and fourteen young women between the ages of 16 and 20.
+The six month residential program consists of three phases with sixteen young men and fourteen young women between the ages of 16 and 20.
 Each year, Cushing House serves close to 100 youth and their families.

 Cushing House promotes self-care, self-reliance and community responsibility through structured activities and the experience of living in a residential setting.
 Although both the boys and the girls programs use a similar structure, gender specific groups and activities are included in the programs.
 Psycho-educational and recovery support groups are primary tools, teaching about the nature of addiction, and the practice and principles of recovery.
 Residents of our youth recovery homes are expected to participate in life skills training including cooking, cleaning and other chores.

 Program Director Boys

 Intake Coordinator Boys